jaytaph/til-generator/README.md

 # Today I Learned
+A simple generator tool to generate small snippets (TILs) into a static site.

 ## Usage

+    $ til-generator.phar generate <srcdir>

+You can use a different theme:

+    $ til-generator.phar generate <srcdir> --theme <theme>

+Check out which themes are available:

+    $ til-generator.phar list-themes

+## Compile

     $ composer install

-    $ php til.php generate

-will generate all tils found in the `tils` directory into the `_output` directory.
-Note the first H1 header ('#') in the markdown files will be used as the title.
+    $ ./vendor/bin/box compile

+This will generate a phar file which can be used to distribute.

 ## Bugs